isc-projects/bind9/doc/notes/notes-9.16.6.rst

 - When BIND 9 was compiled with native PKCS#11 support, it was possible to trigger an assertion failure in code determining the number of bits in the PKCS#11 RSA public key with a specially crafted packet.
-This was disclosed in CVE-2020-8623.
+  :cve:`2020-8623`

   ISC would like to thank Lyu Chiy for bringing this vulnerability to our attention. :gl:`#2037`